-What Is Weatherization
+What Is Weatherization?

 The Weatherization Assistance Program works closely with the Low-Income Home Energy Program (LIHEAP) to help families decrease their homes energy consumption.
 The results are lower utility bills, increased comfort and a healthier, safer home.
-Applicants for weatherization are taken from LIHEAP clients in Woodbury and Monona Counties.
-Clients are prioritized according to their heating costs and other demographic information.
+Applicants for weatherization are taken from LIHEAP clients in Woodbury and Monona Counties and are prioritized according to their heating costs and other demographic information.
 Each year, we receive a priority list for clients who received LIHEAP during the previous year’s heating season.
 Starting with the highest priority points first, we work down the list.

 A Certified Energy Auditor will perform an on-site evaluation of the entire home.
 The whole-house evaluation is extensive and could take several hours to complete.
 The auditor will need to access basements, crawl-spaces, closets, bedrooms, bathrooms, attics, porches or any other area within the home that may be connected to the thermal boundary.